Our Christmas Tree Lot Will Open November 24, 2023

 Every summer, we drive out to our partners' farms to select and tag trees for the holiday season.
 Then in mid-November, we drive back to pick them up, then set them up for sale at our tree lot.
 We'll normally make about one to two return trips to pick up more fresh trees in early December to ensure a fresh supply for our customers.
 Choosing a tree from us assures that you're not only getting the best quality tree, but also supporting local family farms.

-This attention to detail and long-standing commitment to working with only local family farms is what sets our selection apart from the larger, corporate-owned retailers.
+This attention to detail and long-standing commitment to source only from Pacific Northwest family farms is what sets our trees apart from the larger, corporate-owned retailers.

-Our real Christmas trees range in size from 3-to-12 feet, in several different densities: ranging from natural “light density” to “tiered/layered” medium density to “full bodied” heavy density.
+Our real Christmas trees range in size from 2-to-10 feet, in several different densities: ranging from natural “light density” to “tiered/layered” medium density to “full bodied” heavy density.

 We carry the best-performing tree varieties, and also offer a limited selection of flocked trees.

 We're full-service: we will carry, shake, trim, wrap, and load your tree for you at no charge.